STUDENT

 Job Duties:

-Duties may include conducting literature reviews in legal and other scholarly databases; editing book manuscripts; book chapters and/or law review articles (blue booking, checking sources, and line-editing), cataloguing materials regarding the work of other legal scholars and law deans; researching law and policy, reading legal cases to collect data for, writing short legal memos to summarize findings, helping design and prepare PowerPoint and other presentations, assisting with other tasks as necessary.
-Must have strong writing skills; interest in legal history is a plus.
+Duties may include conducting literature reviews in legal and other scholarly databases; editing book manuscripts; book chapters and/or law review articles (blue booking, checking sources, and line-editing); cataloguing materials regarding the work of other legal scholars and law deans; researching law and policy, reading legal cases to collect data, writing legal memos to summarize findings; helping design and prepare PowerPoint and other presentations, assisting with other tasks as necessary.
+Must have strong writing skills and work well independently; interest in legal history is a plus.

 Qualifications:

-Must be a current student at CU Law
+Must be a current student at CU Law, Preferably a 2L student

 Job Contact: